isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 &#9744;  <i><b>D) Transport to SHN Accommodation</b></i>

+Travellers serving their SHN at an <b>SHN Dedicated Facility (SDF)</b> will commute using the government-provided transport.

+Those approved to complete their SHN at their own accommodation (see Stage 1F), will commute Strides Transportation.
 The use of public transport (e.g. trains, buses, street-hailed taxis) is strictly prohibited.
-Travellers serving their SHN at an **SHN Dedicated Facility (SDF)** will commute using the government-provided transport.

-Those approved to complete their SHN at their own accommodation (see <a href="#stage1f">Stage 1F</a>), will commute Strides Transportation.
-All <a href="/health/faq#transport" target="_blank">transport booking</a> must be made directly with Strides Transportation (Tel: 6477 5977), and the following costs will apply:
+Travellers need to book their transport directly with Strides Transportation (Tel: 6477 5977, or <a href="/files/stridesbooking.pdf" target="_blank">via email with these instructions</a>), and the following costs will apply:

 <table>
   <thead>